ayrtonguttier/DockerTemplates/README.md

 Docker Templates

-## Just a collection of docker templates that I usually use
+## Just a collection of docker images templates that I usually use